Key takeaways

 Solar cells found the spotlight after 1973.
 The OPEC embargo caused an oil shock: energy prices soared, leading to fuel shortages throughout the United States.
 The crisis accelerated the rollout of solar energy, and solar technologies were bolstered by strong government support.

 Today the total solar panel capacity in the US exceeds 130.9 gigawatts (GW), enough to power 23 million homes.
 And everything points to the fact that solar panels are here to stay, becoming the primary renewable energy source.
+Understanding how solar panels are made helps in evaluating their quality and performance.

 Solar cells – the main component of a solar panel